Abdelrahman7000/my-portfolio/README.md

  I have done many projects regarding ETL pipelines, Data Visualization, Web scraping using Beautifulsoup, and simple ELT using dbt (data built tool).

 ## Tools
-In the early stages of any data pipeline (e.g. ETL and ELT), I leverage Python scripts for extracting and transforming data from diverse sources.
-To streamline and enhance the extraction process, I also utilize:
+* In the early stages of any data pipeline (e.g. ETL and ELT), I leverage Python scripts for extracting and transforming data from diverse sources.
+To streamline and enhance the extraction process, Additionally, I employ Airbyte to streamline the extraction process:

 <img width="500" alt="Airbyte" src="https://github.com/user-attachments/assets/aeabb0ce-ca2c-4b05-84f2-2c08751d9254">

-Also, SQL is my favorite tool to transform, analyze, and query the data. take a look at the following example for my SQL code:
+* Also, SQL is my favorite tool to transform, analyze, and query data. take a look at the following example for my SQL code:

         with cte as (
           SELECT ticker,max(open) highest_open